microsoft/weblogic-on-azure/javaee/README.md

 * In the portal, go to 'All resources'.
 Enter `<your suffix>` into the filter box and press enter.
 * Find and click on weblogic-cafe-db-`<your suffix>`.
 * Under Settings, open the connection security panel.
-   * Toggle "Allow access to Azure services" to "on"
+   * Toggle "Allow access to Azure services" to "Yes".
    * Toggle "Enforce SSL connection" to "DISABLED".
    * Hit Add client IP.
 This allows connection to the database from the IP you are currently using to access Azure.
 As a precaution, verify the IP entered is actually your IP.
 You can do this by googling "what is my ip".
 Hit Save.